fengyiwu98/TensorISTD/README.md

 TensorISTD empowers researchers with quick access to optimization-oriented infrared small target detection tools while encouraging the development of novel methods.
 We warmly invite contributors to enrich the benchmark by sharing their own techniques.

+Note:
-Note: This repository will be updated regularly, so stay tuned for improvements and new features!
+1. This repository will be updated regularly, so stay tuned for improvements and new features!
+2. If you would like to contribute, please contact us!

 ## Requirement
 Matlab 2021b or higher.